lrusso/LRussoWeb/README.md

 ### Lightweight Responsive Portfolio

 The project features a **lightweight and highly responsive web portfolio**.
 Designed with performance and aesthetics in mind, it utilizes modern CSS and HTML practices to ensure fast loading times and a beautiful display on any device.
 This portfolio section serves as an excellent template for developers or creatives to present their projects and skills effectively.

+### Cross-Platform Tetris Game

+Enjoy a classic with a modern twist!
+This project includes a fully functional **Tetris game** meticulously designed for **cross-platform compatibility**.
+Whether you're on a desktop computer, a smartphone, or a tablet, the game adapts seamlessly to your screen size and input method, offering an engaging and responsive gaming experience across all devices.

+### Cross-Platform Taipei Game

+Another beloved classic, the **Taipei (Mahjong Solitaire) game**, is also part of this project.
+Like Tetris, it's built with **responsive design principles**, ensuring an optimal and enjoyable experience on **desktops, phones, and tablets**.
+The intuitive touch controls and adaptive layout make it a pleasure to play on any device.

 ---